raspberrypilearning/xai-challenge-startup/en/step_2.md

 + Create a machine learning model on Machine Learning 4 Kids that can tell apples from tomatoes

-+ Choose who your user will be and what kind of data you want to classify with machine learning
++ Choose what kind of data you want to classify with machine learning and think about the kind of ML project you want to make